Incident location, Long Island

 What Happened

-The crash involved a 1999 Jeep and a 2010 Mini Cooper, which collided at the intersection, per Suffolk County police as reported by News 12 Long Island.
-The woman behind the wheel of the Mini Cooper was identified as a 36-year-old Mastic resident.
-She was transported to a local hospital for treatment of what police described as minor injuries.
-The driver of the Jeep, a 54-year-old man from Yaphank, was uninjured in the collision.
+The driver of the Mini Cooper was identified as a 36-year-old woman from Mastic.
+She sustained injuries in the crash and was transported to a local hospital for treatment.
+Authorities described her injuries as minor.
+The driver of the Jeep, a 54-year-old man from Yaphank, was not injured in the collision, per Suffolk police.

 Location & Road Context